 Does Credit Repair Work?

-We are not going to get into how to remove negative derogatory credit items on this article.
-We will be discussing on what kind of credit repair work and removing negative items to qualify for mortgage loans.
+We are not going to get into how to remove negative derogatory credit items in this article.
+We will be discussing what kind of credit repair work and removing negative items to qualify for mortgage loans.

 Removing Negative Items To Qualify For Mortgage And Credit Disputes In Mortgage Process

-The credit disputes needs to be retracted and removed off the credit report in order for the mortgage loan process to continue.
+The credit disputes need to be retracted and removed from the credit report in order for the mortgage loan process to continue.

 Impact On Scores When Retracting Credit Disputes During The Mortgage Process

-If the creditor does not get back to the credit bureaus within 30 days, the credit reporting agencies needs to remove the derogatory items off the consumer’s credit report by federal law.
+If the creditor does not get back to the credit bureaus within 30 days, the credit reporting agencies need to remove the derogatory items from the consumer’s credit report by federal law.